andrew/ultimate-awesome/README.md

 - [awesome-construct](https://github.com/ConstructCommunity/awesome-construct) - A curated list of tools, tutorials, examples, and much more, for the awesome game development engines Construct 2 and Construct 3.
 - [awesome-things](https://github.com/ctimbai/awesome-things) - 程序员开拓眼界和提升效率——持续更新。。。.
 - [awesome-ai-summerschool](https://github.com/hazratali/awesome-ai-summerschool) - A list of summer schools on Artificial Intelligence, Machine Learning, and Healthcare.
-- [awesome-social-robots](https://github.com/jcarolinares/awesome-social-robots) - A list of resources and projects to create Open Source Social Robots.
 - [awesome-text-based-image-manipulation](https://github.com/martinduartemore/awesome-text-based-image-manipulation) - A curated list of text-based image manipulation methods.
 - [awesome-http-clients](https://github.com/mrmykey/awesome-http-clients) - 💎 A curated list of awesome HTTP Clients for exploring, debugging, and testing APIs.
 - [awesome_vr](https://github.com/thejourneydude/awesome_vr) - List of curated articles on VR for developers and designers.